finbourne/lusid-sdk-python-preview/sdk/docs/QuotesApi.md

 # **get_quotes_access_metadata_rule**
 > QuoteAccessMetadataRule get_quotes_access_metadata_rule(scope, provider=provider, price_source=price_source, instrument_id_type=instrument_id_type, instrument_id=instrument_id, quote_type=quote_type, field=field, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] Get a quote access metadata rule
+[EXPERIMENTAL] GetQuotesAccessMetadataRule: Get a quote access metadata rule

 Get a specific quote access metadata rule by specifying the corresponding identifier parts                No matching will be performed through this endpoint.
 To retrieve a rule, it is necessary to specify, exactly, the identifier of the rule